alvations/usaarhat-repo/Align-A-Line.md

 Aling Align
 ====

 Welcome back to USAAR Hack and Tell session.
 This session we'll learn how to achieve word alignments with various tools.
-Let's start afresh by cloning the `usaarhat-repo`:
+Let's start afresh by cloning the `usaarhat-repo` and re-install moses with `momo.sh`:

 ```
 cd
 git clone https://github.com/alvations/usaarhat-repo.git
+cd usaarhat-repo
+bash momo.sh
 ```

+(If the above sounds Greek/Chinese to you, go to [Getting Started]( https://github.com/alvations/usaarhat-repo/blob/master/Getting-Started.md))

 ----
 Parallel data
 ====